 The dichotomy in which many of us have been moving for a few months has led me to question the simple fact of being.
 But what is it?
 Is it a physical act, an idea, an emotion?
 My existence is crafted by my thoughts and actions, and how these affect the natural order of things.
 At the same time, these impulses make energetic connections with others and shape my understanding of the external world.

 I recently finished “An individual note of music, sounds, and electronics” by Daphne Oram.
 Yes, once again, this is an essay in which I try to discern my existential concerns with the work and music of an avant-garde composer.
-It has been a great experience to read it because Daphne manages to create beautiful analogies between the being (thinking, doing, existing) and music to explain individuality.
-Our essence is understood as wave patterns, and our way of being and dealing with any impulse is similar to the modulations, feedback, and filters in music.
+It has been a great experience to read it because Daphne Oram manages to create beautiful analogies between the being (thinking, doing, existing) and music to explain individuality.
+The essence is understood as wave patterns.
+Our way of being and dealing with any impulse is similar to the modulations, feedback, and filters in music.

 It is like an overpowering noise, a hiss behind your head, that clouds your vision of reality.
 White noise, like white light, contains all the frequencies of the sound spectrum playing at the same time.
 The physical sensation of being in a depressed state is like living in perpetual white noise.